-Our primary goal is education and we do this in many ways - through academics, sport, culture and service - all of which are influenced every day by our being a Catholic School in the Edmund Rice tradition.
+Our primary goal is education and we achieve this in many ways, including academics, sport, culture and service - all of which are influenced every day by our being a Catholic School in the Edmund Rice tradition.

-The House System, outdoor experiences available at Lake Maroon, career and personal guidance, all contribute to an atmosphere of care fostered by dedicated staff and families, which work in partnership to ensure a well-rounded student – one who can leave Gregory Terrace at the end of Year 12 confident that he has been prepared as well as is possible for life beyond our gates.
+The House system, outdoor experiences available at Lake Maroon and career and personal guidance all contribute to an atmosphere of care fostered by dedicated staff and families, who work in partnership to ensure a well-rounded student, one who can leave Gregory Terrace at the end of Year 12 confident that he has been prepared as well as is possible for life beyond our gates.